If you would like to obtain the exact results that I did, you could use the following code for your dataset:

 estpost sum dwhite dblack dother dmale age income if !mi(age) & !mi(income)

-esttab using sum2.rtf, cells("mean(fmt(2)) sd(fmt(2)) min(fmt(1)) max(fmt(0))") nomtitle nonumber replace
+esttab using sum2.rtf, cells("mean(fmt(2)) sd(fmt(2)) min(fmt(1)) max(fmt(0))") nomtitle nonumber replace The export table looks like this:

 To obtain three digits after the decimal point, change fmt(2) to fmt(3).